Germany rejects use of word 'apartheid' in connection with Israel | Law-Order

 Germany rejects use of word 'apartheid' in connection with Israel

+Germany rejects the use of terms such as "apartheid" in connection with Israel, a spokesperson for the German Foreign Ministry said on Wednesday.
+"We reject expressions like apartheid or a one-sided focusing of criticism on Israel.
+That is not helpful to solving the conflict in the Middle East," Foreign Ministry spokesperson Christopher Burger told a regular government news conference.

-Germany rejects the use of terms such as "apartheid" in connection with Israel, said a government spokesperson on Wednesday.
+Germany rejects the use of terms such as "apartheid" in connection with Israel, a spokesperson for the German Foreign Ministry said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)